fordsfords/blink/README.md

 To contact me, Steve Ford, project owner, you can find my email address at http://geeky-boy.com.
 Can't see it?
 Keep looking.

 ## Introduction

-The [CHIP](http://getchip.com/) single-board computer runs Linux.
-As a result, it should be shut down gracefully, not abruptly by removing power.
+The "[C.H.I.P.](http://getchip.com/)" single-board computer runs Linux.
+As a result, it should be shut down gracefully, not abruptly (e.g. by removing power).
 But CHIP is often used as an embedded system without any user interface.
 In those cases, it can be difficult to know if it has successfully booted, and is difficult to trigger a graceful shutdown.
-This program solves both problems.
+The "blink" program solves both problems.

-* At CHIP boot time, blink can indicate successful boot through one or more of two methods: blinking of CHIP's status LED, or blinking of an LED (or other indicator) connected to a GPIO output pin.
+* At CHIP boot time, blink can indicate successful boot by blinking an LED (CHIP's status LED and/or an external GPIO output).

-* Blink can shut down CHIP gracefully through one or more of three methods: a brief press of CHIP's small reset button (or equivalently, brief grounding of "PWR-ON" pin), grounding of a GPIO input pin, or if CHIP's battery falls below a given percentage of charge.
-As a warning, when the battery charge is equal to the given percentage, the LED will blink faster.
-Note that if CHIP shuts down due to low battery, it will not be possible to boot CHIP successfully without connecting to a power supply.
-If you try, blink will immediately detect low battey and will shut down before the system is fully booted.
+* Blink can shut down CHIP gracefully through any of several configurable triggers, including button press, battery charge level, and temperature.

+* In addition, blink can enter a warning state based on configurable warning thresholds for battery and temperature.
+When in warning state, the LED is blinked faster, and each warning can be configured to trigger a GPIO output.

 You can find blink on github.
 See:

 * User documentation (this README): https://github.com/fordsfords/blink/tree/gh-pages

 Note: the "gh-pages" branch is considered to be the current stable release.
 The "master" branch is the development cutting edge.

 ## Quick Start